Steps To Buying a Home in Florida

 Pre-Approval or Proof of Funds is the first step towards buying a home in Florida.
 I know you’re busy looking at houses online, but that’s not where to begin.
 Getting pre-approved or showing Proof of Funds is the first step in buying a home.

 If you are planning to take a mortgage, you must get pre-approved.
 Why?
 For several reasons.
 This tells us how much house you can afford.
-You may be thinking, $ 400,000 is what I want to spend only to find out you may be pre-approved for $ 350,000 or even $ 450,000.
+You may be thinking, $ 500,000 is what I want to spend only to find out you may be pre-approved for $ 450,000 or even $ 550,000.
 It really helps and must be done.
 We can look at houses all day long, but if we don’t know you’re qualified, what’s the point?
-You may know you’re qualified, but the Sellers don’t.
+You may know you’re qualified, but the Sellers don’t and I don’t.

-Without a pre-approval, Seller’s Agents’ throw the contracts back to Buyer’s Agents’ and say, “Show me the money!”
-In today’s world of Coronavirus, Sellers, and even builders, do not want to show houses to people who have not been pre-approved.
+Without a pre-approval, Seller’s Agents’ will throw the contracts back to Buyer’s Agents’ and say, “Show me the money!”
+In today’s world, Sellers, and even builders, do not want to show houses to people who have not been pre-approved.

 If you’re planning to pay cash, then Proof of Funds is necessary.
 A bank statement showing your name, the date and enough money to cover the purchase is required.
 You may X out your account number; they don’t need that information.
 They just want to know you’re qualified to buy the home.